Best & Worst Volkswagen Jetta Years

 Best Years: 1993, 1994, 1995

-These years were the highlight of the third-generation Jetta.
+These years were the pinnacle of the third-generation Jetta.
 1993 brought an all-new engine line-up, a refreshed body style, and upgraded safety features like dual front airbags and anti-lock brakes, standard on all models.

 Neutral Years: 1997, 1998